 Addiction, a complex, destructive disease that affects brain function and behavior, is treatable, according to the National Institute on Drug Abuse.
 It recommends that at least three months (90 days) or more are needed to complete a treatment program.

-If you’re not exactly sure what addiction treatment is, the Substance Abuse and Treatment Health Services Administration (SAMHSA) offers a list of services that are typically found in these programs.
+If you’re not exactly sure what addiction treatment is, the Substance Abuse and Mental Health Services Administration (SAMHSA) offers a list of services that are typically found in these programs.
 They are:

 If you are considering drug treatment facilities in the Fort Lauderdale, Florida, area, you also may want to review their programs to see if the following are offered, depending on your needs and preferences.